yuvalmGS/gigaspaces-wiki-jekyll/xap100/jdbc-driver.markdown

 The query is executed in two phases:

-1. A `DistributedTask` is sent to each partition to execute the following JDBC query:
+Step 1.
+A `DistributedTask` is sent to each partition to execute the following JDBC query:

 {% highlight java %}
 Select FIELD from CLASS group by FIELD